lukeputz92/MAUT-Web-App/README.md

                      decision maker is further assumed to have stable preferences when comparing attribute values, and A decision maker is further assumed to have an importance ranking among attributes.

+Bug List:
+                     -> Maut icon on home page is too small (formatting is different on other pages) -> step-by-step doesn't link to the proper portion of the front page -> Custom 404/500 page needs to be created